 Why only mono audio from the Genesis 3?

 That's how the console was designed internally.
 The mono audio is only present on the white audio plug coming off of our cable.
 Due to possible audio connectivity complications (described above), you might need to connect the white audio plug to a 1-female to 2-male RCA Y-adapter (available in our online store) in order to get audio to play on both channels of your TV or audio system.

 Which versions of the Super Nintendo / Super Famicom will the SNES cable work with?

 Will the SNES cable work with my Nintendo 64?

 The short answer is "no".
 The long answer is: depending on when your Nintendo 64 was manufactured, it might be possible to internally modify the console to work with our cable.
 Keep in mind though, that our cable design is based upon measurements taken from various revisions of the SNES.
 Depending on the type of mod performed, you could get different results.
 Please see the compatibility list on our SNES product page for more detailed information.

 How about the Gamecube?

 Will the SNES cable work on "X" modded console, since it uses the same A/V connector port?

 It's hard to say for sure, since not all console modifications are created equally.
 The SNES cable was designed by taking measurements from various SNES consoles, so using them with other non-SNES devices is not 100% guaranteed to work.
 We're hoping that the community will experiment on its own and test our YPbPr cables with as many devices as possible.

 If I use the YPbPr cables on a standard definition CRT, will light guns games still work?

 Yep.
-We have tested the SNES Super Scope and Genesis Konami Justifier on a Toshiba CRT when using our YPbPr cables.
-Both light gun devices worked without any issues.
+We have tested the SNES Super Scope, Genesis Konami Justifier, and PlayStation GunCons on a Toshiba CRT and/or PVM when using our YPbPr cables.
+These light gun devices worked without any issues.